Join a Team of World-changers

-- FYE courses are taught by real engineering faculty, not graduate students.
-What’s more, you get increased attention from faculty due to smaller class sizes.
+- FYE courses are taught by dedicated engineering faculty with a range of professional backgrounds.
+What’s more, you get increased attention from faculty owing to the highly-interactive nature of FYE classes.

 - You get to learn about each major in the college.
 Sure, you might want to be a civil engineer, but you may discover another field of engineering that opens up a whole new world.
 Learning about other disciplines will enable you to collaborate with students in other majors.